makrai/notes/jackendoff90-sem-struct.md

       lexical decomposition into conceptual features
   * Each semantic field has its own particular inference patterns
     * e.g. in the spatial field, one fundamental principle stipulates that an object cannot be in two disjoint places at once.
-From this principle plus rule (21), it follows that an object that travels from one place to another is not still in its original position.
-However, in the field of information transfer, this inference does not hold
+      From this principle plus rule (21), it follows that an object that travels from one place to another is not still in its original position
+    * in the field of information transfer, this inference does not hold

 ### 1.6.3 Aggregation and Boundedness